marielakinn/Credit_Risk_Analysis/README.md

 ## Summary

 The EasyEnsembleClassifer model yielded the best results with an accuracy rate of 93% and a 9% precision rate when predicting "High Risk" candidates.
 The sensitivity rate was also the highest at 92% compared to the other models.
 The result for predicting "Low Risk" was also the highest with the sensitivity rate at 94% and an F1 score of 97%.
-Therefore, if a model needed to be recommended to perform this type of analysis, then this one would be the clear choice.
+Therefore, if a model needs to be recommended to perform this analysis, then this one would be the preferred one.